How to solve problems with transactional email API deliverability

 The effectiveness of email campaigns is also much easier to measure than other marketing channels.
 Click-fraud and robo-views are infamous problems with online advertising, but email open-rates are generally great signals.

-When the pizzeria owners compose an email through MailChimp or Shopify, it is, at the end of the day, handled by an Email Service Provider (ESP), who specializes in building the delivery infrastructure.
+When the pizzeria owners compose an email through an email database or marketing or ecommerce platform, it is handled by an Email Service Provider (ESP) who specializes in building the delivery infrastructure.

 If you’re a software engineer, your first instinct might have been to use an SMTP library with Gmail credentials.
 After all, that’s how you send a personal email.
 But Gmail wasn’t designed for this.
 There are limits on how many emails you can send — 500/day last time I checked.
-It simply wasn’t designed for programmatic, auto-generated communication, and in fact, Google actively tries to prevent it being used that way.
-So at some point, you or your marketing tool needs to use an email API (or spend millions buying one out, as MailChimp did when it bought Mandrill).
+It simply wasn’t designed for programmatic, auto-generated communication.
+In fact, Google actively tries to prevent it being used that way.
+So at some point, you or your marketing tool needs to use an email API (or spend millions buying one out).

-Take a look at the websites of traditional email APIs like Mailgun, SendGrid, Mailjet, SparkPost, Amazon SES, Mandrill, and Postmark; the leaders in the industry today.
-All of them emphasize “reliability.”
+All the leading traditional email APIs emphasize “reliability.”
 ESPs tend to throw this word around a lot in their marketing copy.
 But the word “reliable” is ambiguous, and often used in misleading ways, when speaking about email delivery.

 All of these cause terrible customer experiences.
 It doesn’t matter whether you are a ski resort or a bank.
 It’s not difficult to find reports of businesses that found direct revenue loss because of email deliverability issues, see for example: 1, 2, 3.